jitender-insights/DataSciLearn-Data-Science-Master-Course/README.md

 ## Overview

 This repository contains day-wise notes and code snippets for our comprehensive crash course on Data Science.
-Each day covers essential Python programming concepts, data types, and data structures, laying the foundation for a successful journey into the world of data science and Gen AI.
+This comprehensive crash course is designed to provide you with a solid foundation in data science using Python.
+Each day covers key topics, hands-on exercises, and practical examples to help you master essential concepts in a step-by-step manner, laying the foundation for a successful journey into the world of data science and Gen AI.

 ## Course Outline

 - Python
 - DataBase( SQl and NOSQL)